-- Ensure that citizenship is reflected in the ethos, values and curriculum of all schools. - Remove barriers to access in our libraries. - We will work with other authorities to develop a common policy for membership.
-We will provide disabled access to Notting Hill Gate Library. - We will continue to provide free public access to the internet in all our libraries. - Provide access to our heritage. - We will open Linley Sambourne House a key local Victorian residence to the public by December 2003. - We will provide internet access to our archives (a storehouse of local knowledge) by December 2003.
+Ensure that 'citizenship' is reflected in the ethos, values and curriculum of all schools.

+Remove barriers to access in our libraries.

+- We will work with other authorities to develop a common policy for membership. - We will provide disabled access to Notting Hill Gate and Chelsea Libraries. - We will continue to provide free public access to the internet in all our libraries.

+Provide access to our heritage.

+- We will open Linley Sambourne House a key local Victorian residence to the public by early 2003. - We will provide internet access to our archives (a storehouse of local knowledge) by December 2002.